RaidTheWeb/ghost-ng-kali/README.md

-# Ghost-NG Kali Realease 2019.4 And Later
+# Ghost-NG Kali Realease 2019.1

 Developed by RaidTheWeb, Install with: